-Eastern Wyoming College maintains a record of all formal student complaints received in the office of the President, Vice President for Academic Services, or the Vice President for Student Services.
+Eastern Wyoming College maintains a record of all formal student complaints received in the office of the President, or the Vice President of Academic and Student Services.
 Student complaints are defined as those which are nontrivial in nature, either academic or nonacademic, made formally in writing, signed by a student, and addressed to and submitted to an organizational officer with the responsibility to handle the complaint.
 The formal Complaint Log is maintained in the office of the Vice President for Student Services and contains the following information:

-- A. Date the complaint was first formally submitted to an appropriate officer; - B. Nature of the complaint (e.g. dispute about a grade, allegation of sexual harassment etc.); - C. Steps taken by EWC to resolve the complaint; - D. EWC's final decision regarding the complaint including referral to outside agencies; and - E. Any other external actions initiated by the student to resolve the complaint, if known to the institution (e.g. lawsuit, EEOC investigation, etc.).
+- 1. Date the complaint was first formally submitted to an appropriate officer; - 2.
+Nature of the complaint (e.g. dispute about a grade, allegation of sexual harassment etc.); - 3.
+Steps taken by EWC to resolve the complaint; - 4.
+EWC's final decision regarding the complaint including referral to outside agencies; and - 5.
+Any other external actions initiated by the student to resolve the complaint, if known to the institution (e.g. lawsuit, EEOC investigation, etc.).